AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Integration for the non-equivalent boundary wormhole fluctuations

 where $\mathfrak{F}(g)$ and $d\sigma(g)$ represent the integral domain and the integral measure, respectively.

-In equation \eqref{eq:4.1}, the first term on the right hand side represents the vacuum decay rate in the scenario without genus fluctuations.
-The second term accounts for the contribution of the genus fluctuation.
-The lower limit of the parameter $g$ is $g=2$.
-The reason is that $g=2$ represents that the genus produced by the genus fluctuations is one.
+In equation \eqref{eq:4.1}, the first term on the right hand side represents the vacuum decay rate for the scenario without wormhole fluctuations.
+The second term accounts for the contributions from BWFs.
+The parameter $g$ starts at $g=2$ because $g=2$ represents the genus produced by the BWFs as one.
 The vacuum decay seed $B_{seed}$ is given by equation \eqref{eq:3.27}.
-The total tunneling action $B_{seed}+B_{out}$ are determined by equations \eqref{eq:3.27} and \eqref{eq:3.46}.
+The total tunneling action $B_{seed}+B_{out}$ is determined by equations \eqref{eq:3.27} and \eqref{eq:3.46}.

 In the integral domain $\mathfrak{F}(g)$, each point represents a different handlebody spacetime.
-In other words, different point in $\mathfrak{F}(g)$ corresponds to different genus fluctuation.
-To elucidate the integral domain $\mathfrak{F}(g)$, it is crucial to note that in the space $\mathbf{Sie}(g)$, when two period matrices are associated by a modular transformation, they describe the conformally equivalent Riemann surface $\mathbf{\Sigma}_{g}$.
+In other words, each point in $\mathfrak{F}(g)$ corresponds to a different boundary wormhole fluctuation.
+To elucidate the integral domain $\mathfrak{F}(g)$, it is crucial to note that in the space $\mathbf{Sie}(g)$, when two period matrices are associated by a modular transformation, they describe conformally equivalent Riemann surfaces $\mathbf{\Sigma}_{g}$ ( $\mathbf{\Sigma}_{g}$ denotes the closed Riemann surface of genus $g$, see appendix~\ref{sec:A0} for more details ).
 The modular transformation between two period matrices $\Pi(g)^{(a)}$ and $\Pi(g)^{(b)}$ is defined as~\cite{M}